cerclecheung/react_crash_todo/README.md

 # React Crash Course (TodoList)

-This is the code for the crash course on YouTube
+This is the code for the Hooks breakout rooms extract from Traversy Media course on YouTube

 ## Quick Start